deadlyvipers/dojo_rules/introduction.md

-i Hi, my name is Murilo
+Hi, my name is Murilo and my favorite path is Git.
-blabla